John Wolff's Web Museum

 - The trigger mechanism.

-- Raise the front of the machine and unhook all the segment lever
+- Stand the machine on its back and unhook all the segment lever

-springs.
 Withdraw wires 23 and 24 and remove the springs.
-(This also
+(This also releases

 - Withdraw wire 29 and remove the brake levers.